Exploring the Connection Between Mental Acuity and Glucose

 Reduced Risk of Cognitive Decline

-You can keep your mental acuity sharp by keeping your brain active—and this becomes especially important for older adults.
-Continual learning and mental challenges promote the formation of new neural connections, which can prevent age-related cognitive decline and maintain your brain plasticity.
+You can keep your mental acuity sharp by keeping your brain active - and this becomes especially important for older adults.
+Continual learning and mental challenges promote the formation of new neural connections, which may help support healthy cognitive aging and maintain your brain plasticity.

 A study in 2023 found that people who regularly participated in mental acuity tasks were nine to 11 percent less likely to develop dementia.
 Physical exercise is another way to prevent a decline in mental acuity and cognition.